Can Clubhouse Replays Revitalize Your Social Media Strategy?

 Clubhouse users can also discover Replays in a curated carousel that appears in the hallway.
 The carousel often highlights rooms that have received a high attendance.

 Related Article: Wondering About the Invite-Only Clubhouse App?
 Here Is What All the Fuss Is About Replay brings advantages for every Clubhouse user even if the purposes vary.
 If you are either a room moderator or a guest, you can review what you said, discovering ideas or plan supporting material for the next room event.
 Moderators often share a URL at the top of the room, which means you can share a white paper or a landing page with content associated with your topic.
 If you are the listener, Replay is helpful if you're trying to absorb what you are learning from guest or room participants.
 The capability lends itself to technical or elaborate subjects and conversational reflection.
 That makes timing so valuable, since many times people cannot always join a room conversation at the very instant a room is open.
 Although I consider Clubhouse rooms very handy, I often find times when I wanted to join but can't because another room is scheduled at the same time, or I just simply did not have time to participate in the conversation at that given moment.
 Replay is a significant feature introduction for Clubhouse because it builds on Clubhouse’s strength as an impromptu event hosting platform.
 A "preview" of Replays, called Clips, allows moderators to share 30-second audio clips.
 These can also be shared on social media platforms, to further encourage people to come listen to a hosted event.
 The rooms become sharable, drawing additional people to a moderator or group.
 Both Clips and Replay are appropriate media for enhancing a social media marketing strategy.
 Replays can be shared in Instagram and Twitter — most Clubhouse users have both social media profile links in their profile — but the links to the Replays can be shared to other social media as well.
 This gives marketers a chance to share lecture series and special events across social media platforms, further expanding exposure of room events.
 Those who receive the link do not have to have the Clubhouse app to hear the discussion.
 In a browser, they can play back the room via a landing page.

+The true value of Replay is the dynamics of community building emerging among Clubhouse users.
+B2B marketers have a tremendous opportunity to engage customers in an intimate virtual gathering.
+Marketers often want customers to engage as a community around their services through platforms that allow open comments such as a blog, YouTube channel or via a webinar.
+These communities are effective but often make the connection one directional, and in some instances more vulnerable to trolling.

+In a Clubhouse room, people can gain better access to hosts and participate in richer discussions.
+Hosting periodic room discussions within your community raises interest and engagement differently then looking at video or responding to blog post comments.
+Since recorded Replays can be played and shared anytime, anyone online can hear the interactions and choose to join the community to spend further time getting to know the other members.
 Marketers should note that Twitter Spaces can also record a live chat event, pinning the event to the top of a Twitter profile so people can look for the Space event in the same way as accessing a bookmarked Clubhouse replay.
 Clubhouse, alongside Twitter Spaces, has reinvigorated networking for professionals and revitalized the value of social media.
 With either Twitter Spaces or Clubhouse Replay, marketers gain tangible media for educating their customers, describing their services and building an online community around their brand.
 Speaking to customer in a live audio chat room is certainly an exciting prospect for which good marketers should jump in with both feet.

 Replay Suits Technical, Elaborate Subjects